-Immediately after the accident, provide your insurance company with all the information you gathered, including names of the other drivers, the types of vehicles involved, and name and contact information for any witnesses.
+Immediately after a motorcycle accident, provide your insurance company with all the information you gathered, including names of the other drivers, the types of vehicles involved, and name and contact information for any witnesses.
 However, do not provide any detail regarding the extent of the damage to your motorcycle or any injuries you may have suffered.
 If you underestimate the damages, you may not receive all the compensation you would otherwise be entitled to.

 If you own a motorcycle, ride smart, ride safe, and don’t do any of these things if you get in an accident!